 If you have been seriously injured in a tractor trailer jackknifing accident in Joplin or anywhere else in Missouri, immediately take steps to protect your rights.
 An experienced truck accident lawyer will perform a thorough investigation of the accident, providing you with the evidence you need to go up against a big trucking company and its lawyers.

-Call the Joplin truck accident lawyers at Aaron Sachs and Associates today if you need legal advice or assistance with a semi-truck accident.
+Call the Joplin truck accident lawyers at Aaron Sachs & Associates, P.C. today if you need legal advice or assistance with a semi-truck accident.
 Our legal team brings over 50 years of combined experience to the table for YOU--let us know how we can help.
 Free initial consultation offered.Attorney meetings by appointment only